Comparing HSBC Credit Card Offers

 While there are no ongoing rewards or sign-up bonuses, that's not why you would want this card.
 With the HSBC Gold Mastercard, you can get a whopping 0% intro APR for 18 months on balance transfers and purchases, which rivals the Citi Simplicity Card.
 That means you'll pay no interest going into 2020.
+After the intro period, the regular APR goes to 12.99% to 20.99% variable depending on your creditworthiness.
 There's also a generous late fee waiver and no penalty APR.

-What we love about this card – As generous as the 0% APR is, there's another advantage to this card – the variable APR starts as 12.74%, well below the national average.
-The rate goes up to 20.74%, which is still well under the high rate for many balance transfer cards.
+What we love about this card – As generous as the 0% APR is, there's another advantage to this card – the variable APR starts as 12.99%, well below the national average.
+The rate goes up to 20.99%, which is still within the standard high range for many balance transfer cards.
 So, if you find that you may need to go over a few months, know that your interest charges would be more manageable with this card.

 HSBC rewards program and best redemption options

 With no foreign transaction fee and a minimum of 1:1 redemption for cash and points, the HSBC cards strike a chord for the world traveler.
 There's also the HSBC Premier World Elite Mastercard credit card, with a 50,000-point sign-up bonus after a $4,000 spend in 3 months that becomes a whopping $750 in air travel, and the HSBC Premier World Mastercard credit card's 35,000-point sign-up bonus after a $3,000 spend in 3 months, which becomes $400 in air travel.

 For the HSBC Cash Rewards card, there's also the 10% anniversary bonus earned each year.
 For example, if you earned $500 in cash, you'll receive an additional $50 anniversary bonus.
 There's no limit on the amount of cash rewards you can earn and no expiration date.